-The Branch Gateway can be deployed in the LAN using port redundancy to provide redundancy.
-The Branch Gateway is connected to an external LAN switch using both of the Ethernet LAN ports located on the Gateway's front panel.
+Branch Gateway can be deployed in the LAN using port redundancy to provide redundancy.
+Branch Gateway is connected to an external LAN switch using both the Ethernet LAN ports located on the Gateway's front panel.

 One of the Ethernet LAN ports is configured to be the active primary link, and the other Ethernet LAN port is configured to be on standby (disabled).
-For information on configuring the Ethernet LAN ports in a port redundancy pair, refer to Port redundancy on page 353.
+For information about configuring the Ethernet LAN ports in a port redundancy pair, seePort redundancy on page 365.

-When the Gateway senses a link down failure on the primary port, it automatically enables the secondary link.
-Both ports need to be administratively enabled on the LAN switch peer.
+When the gateway senses that the link is out of service at the primary port, it automatically enables the secondary link.
+Both the ports must be administratively enabled on the LAN switch peer.